If you have purchased the 3dcart app for Address Verification the following instructions will help you set it up.

 Log into your 3dcart Online Store Manager and, using the left hand navigation menu:

 - Go to Modules

-- Look for the "Address Validation" module and click on its +Icon to expand the selection.
+- Use the search bar at the top to search for the "Address Validation" module and click on its settings button.

 You will have three checkboxes that can be toggled on.